-PROVIDER NAME: CCT College Dublin (CCT) POLICY AREA: Standard 9: Learning Resource and Student Support

-Policy and Procedure Title: Policy

-CCTP909: Personal Mitigating Circumstances Policy Number: CCTP909 Version: 3.2

-CCT is a Higher Education institution providing academic programmes on a full and part time basis, many of which depend on progression of learners from stage to stage.
-Learners are expected to attend all classes for which they are enrolled.
-Regular class attendance and engagement is essential to successful academic achievement.
-Absences can only be excused in exceptional circumstances, for example illness and/or personal issues such as close family bereavement.
-Supporting evidence, certification, and/or documentation must be provided in each case, where the learner is absent from class, misses and assessment deadline or examination.

-The College recognises that there are instances where personal mitigating circumstances impact on a learner's ability to attend class, complete an assessment or examination, their performance within an assessment or examination or their ability to continue with their studies for a period of time.

-It is the learner's responsibility to ensure the College is notified of any circumstances that may impact their attendance or participation in programme activities.
-Failure to do so may impact on the enrolment status of the learner.
-Where circumstances are impacting on attendance or participation, learners are encouraged to discuss this with a member of staff.

-In the instance of a learner not wishing to disclose the personal or sensitive nature of the reason for their absence they are advised to discuss this with their healthcare practitioner to facilitate the provision of a medical certificate or letter that maintains their privacy but also satisfies College requirements.

-The Head of Student Services can assist learners in accessing general health practitioners and counselling services as may be required.

-CCT treats all personal and sensitive data confidentially and ensures it is stored securely.
-Medical certification will be retained until 2 weeks after the Examination Board appeal window closes to allow for the Board to consider any extenuating circumstances as may be necessary, and the student to lodge an appeal in respect of same.
-Documentation may be retained for a longer period in the case of an ongoing dispute but will also be destroyed 2 weeks post any final point of appeal.

-Personal Mitigating Circumstances are defined as those unexpected / unplanned situations which are unavoidable and impact on an individual's ability to fulfil certain obligations or impacts on their performance.

-Deferral is an approved break in a programme of study.

-Dean of Academic Affairs, Dean of Faculty, QA Office, Faculty staff, Dean for Administration and Finance, Head of Student Services
+PROVIDER NAME: CCT College Dublin (CCT) POLICY AREA: Standard 9: Learning Resource and Student Support Policy and Procedure CCTP909: Personal Mitigating Circumstances Policy Number: CCTP909 Version: 3.3 Title: Policy Learners are expected to attend al Absences can only be excused in ex and/or documentation must be pr The College recognises that there examination, their performance w It is the learner's responsibility to a on providing academic programmes on a full and part time basis, many of which I classes for which they are enrolled.
+Regular class attendance and engagement ceptional circumstances, for example illness and/or personal issues such as clo ovided in each case, where the learner is absent from class, misses an assessm e are instances where personal mitigating circumstances impact on a learr ithin an assessment or examination or their ability to continue with their stud ensure the College is notified of any circumstances that may impact their atter at status of the learner.
+Where circumstances are impacting on attendance or nt is essential to successful academic a se family bereavement.
+Supporting evid nent deadline or examination. ner's ability to attend class, complete ies for a period of time. ndance or participation in programme chievement. dence, certification, e an assessment or activities.
+Failure to shing to disclose the personal or sensitive nature of the reason for their abse ion of a medical certificate or letter that maintains their privacy but also satisf - ith their healthcare The Head of Student Services can a assist learners in accessing general health practitioners and counselling service es as may be required. appeal window closes to allow for ve data confidentially and ensures it is stored securely.
+Medical certification v the Board to consider any extenuating circumstances as may be necessary, an or a longer period in the case of an ongoing dispute but will also be destroyed d the student to lodge an appeal in res spect of same.
+Definitions and Principles Personal Mitigating Circumstance obligations or impacts on their per Deferral is an approved break in a ble and impact on an individual's abilit y to fulfil certain Staff Involved Faculty, QA Office, Faculty staff, Dean for Administration and Finance, Head o f Student Services